CodeYourFuture/syllabus/docs/workshops/accessibility/intro-to-accessibility.md

 ## Prior Knowledge

 Here are areas that you will need to have before starting this training.
-Students should have
+Trainees should have

 - No prior knowledge needed